mlochhead/Building_Inventory_Generation/README.md

 ## DESCRIPTION

+**NOTE FOR CHRISTIANOS**
+Adam made a bunch of comments in my paper, which led to some code changes.
+Thus, a lot of this fodler is still in flux.
+Disregard the description of the five paths and the file organization below - that is no longer going to be the case.
+For your stuff, start only with the `point_to_ftpt_example` folder.
+It should be commented decently well, so let me know!
+Also, I'm going to be actively working out of this repository, just a heads up!

 This repository contains Python functions for regional building inventory development.
 The scripts are organized into two main folders:

 1. **`inventory_generation_functions`**: This folder contains Python functions used to synthesize inventory data from various sources.